This post contains “Am I Addicted To My Phone Quiz” and digital detox challenge to help you overcome technology addiction.

 While technology can improve our lives, it can also become problematic if used poorly or thoughtlessly.

-Are You Addicted To Your Phone Quiz
+Am I Addicted To My Phone Quiz

 Technology addiction can be hard to recognize if you don’t know what to look for.